AIML-research/AIML-research.github.io/_pages/projects.md

 ### Ongoing research projects
 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/mammoth">MAMMOTH (Multi-Attribute, Multimodal Bias Mitigation in AI Systems)</a></b></li>
-Funding: EU under the call <a href="https://www.welcomeurope.com/en/the-list-of-our-calls-projects/horizon-europe-a-human-centred-and-ethical-development-of-digital-and-industrial-technologies-2021/" target="_new">HORIZON-CL4-2021-HUMAN-01 (A HUMAN-CENTRED AND ETHICAL DEVELOPMENT OF DIGITAL AND INDUSTRIAL TECHNOLOGIES 2021)</a>.<br>
+Funding: EU under the call HORIZON-CL4-2021-HUMAN-01 (A HUMAN-CENTRED AND ETHICAL DEVELOPMENT OF DIGITAL AND INDUSTRIAL TECHNOLOGIES 2021).<br>
 Role: PI.<br>

 The MAMMOth project focuses on multi-discrimination mitigation for tabular, network and multimodal data.
 Through its